TomLin19/presentation-review/README.md

 ### Dependencies

 Uses CSS3 and HTML5 latest features.
-Be sure to prefix any bleeding-edge rules,tags, etc (see [caniuse](http://caniuse.com)).
+Be sure to prefix any bleeding-edge rules,tags, etc (see [caniuse](http://caniuse.com) for reference).
-Also using  latest ES6/next, you should probably think about
+Also using  latest ES6/next, you should probably think about(see [babel]（https://babeljs.io/）)

 ### Installing